OpenUpSA/ansible-config/apps/munimoney/README.md

 For commands below, ensure you make use of appropriate inventory flag depending on environment and substitute out `staging` for correct `env_name` as necessary.

-1. Confirm the following playbooks have already been run on target host before proceeding:
-  - users.yml
-  - dokku-server.yml
-  - ssmtp.yml
+1. Confirm the server is up to date with standard server setup

 2. Deploy Dokku configuration
    - `ansible-playbook -i inventory/staging.yml apps/munimoney/munimoney-web.yml` (use `--start-at-task "Dokku app exists"` if Dokku Daemon has already been configured on target host)